Part III: Adam and Eve’s Story

 “You’re soaked!”
 Katelyn cried.
-She grabbed Darren’s sweatshirt and a towel from the truck and ran towards him.
-“Here, take off your shirt.”
-Darren did so and dropped it.
+She grabbed his sweatshirt and a towel from the truck and ran towards him.
+“Here, take off your shirt.” he did so and dropped it.
 It plopped soggily onto the ground.
 She rubbed his hair and his back with the towel.

 “I can do that,” he said, embarrassed at her motherly concern.
 She handed him the towel and looked him over.